Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Rank One Perturbation Supported by a Sphere and a Point in

 \subsection{Bound State Problem}

-Bound state analysis of this problem is formulated exactly in the same manner as in the case of delta potential supported by a circle and a point.
+Bound state analysis of this problem is performed exactly in the same manner as in the case of rank one perturbation supported by a circle and a point.
 For this reason, we are not going to derive the analogous expressions for the flow of the eigenvalues with respect to $\nu$.
-Positivity of the flow is still true in this case so we conclude that there are at most two bound states (and at least one bound state).
+Positivity of the flow of eigenvalues equally holds in this case so we conclude that there are at most two bound states (and at least one bound state).

 One can plot the eigenvalues as a function of $\nu$ for particular values of the parameters.
 As shown in the previous section, zeroes $\nu_*$ of the eigenvalues correspond to the bound state energies $E=-\nu_{*}^2$.
 It is interesting to notice that there is only one bound state if we choose the same values of the parameters for the circular defect perturbed by a point defect problem, as shown in Fig. \ref{fig:eigenvaluesspherept1}.
 The reason for this may be based on the fact that particle has more freedom to escape from the spherical defect compared to the circular defect.